EnioSousa/All-Pairs-Shortest-Path-Problem-with-MPI/README.md

 <Computer name 2> slots=<maximum number of threads>
 ```

-The following command runs each example available, in the data folder, in you local machine
+The following command runs each example available, in the data folder, on you local machine
 ```
 make runTestHome
 ```